Frequently Asked Questions

-Who are the counselors and what kind of training do they have?
+Who are the staff and what kind of training do they have?

-Career Services at Oakton Community College employs professional career counselors.
-Oakton's Career counselors have Master's degrees in counseling or counseling psychology combined with many years of business, clinical, academic, and teaching experiences.
+Career Services at Oakton Community College employs professional staff.
+Career Services staff have Master's degrees in counseling or counseling psychology, and human resources combined with many years of business, clinical, academic, and teaching experiences.
 Feel free to ask your career counselor for her/his specific credentials and background.

-Career Services will continue to offer one-on-one career counseling and job search coaching FREE to currently enrolled students and alumni with an Oakton awarded degree or certificate.
+Career Services offers one-on-one career counseling and job search coaching FREE to currently enrolled students and alumni with an Oakton awarded degree or certificate.
 There may be a one time fee of $20-$40 associated with some of the activities your career counselor may recommend for you.

-All others will be charged $45 per session to meet individually with a Career Counselor.
+All others will be charged $45 per session to meet individually with staff.
 Career Services will waive the fee for the initial visit, enabling the person to determine if our services are a good fit for their needs before making a monetary commitment.